Table of Contents

-The issue of family violence is current governed by both the Family Law Act 1975 (Cth) and the Family Law Legislation Amendment (Domestic Violence Australia and Other Measures) Act 2011 (Cth).
+The issue of family violence is currently governed by both the Family Law Act 1975 (Cth) and the Family Law Legislation Amendment (Domestic Violence in Australia and Other Measures) Act 2011 (Cth).
 The recent amendments effectively change the Family Law Act to provide:

 The recognized legal principle from the case of Kennon and Kennon FamCA 27 provides a party to proceedings which have been the victim of family violence may receive an additional percentage of the asset pool in their favour.
 To establish this argument, the victim of family violence must establish: